-The reason why power factor of less than one can be a significant problem relates to the power that is not drawn off the power line, or the differential amount between one and the power factor (1 - .60 = .40) in the example given above).
+The reason why power factor of less than one can be a significant problem relates to the power that is not drawn off the power line, or the differential amount between one and the power factor (1 - .60 = .40 in the example given above).
 This differential of missing power is reflected back onto the power line in a harmonically distorted fashion, since the originally smooth harmonic wave form has now been disrupted by the power that has been drawn off by the power supply and exhibits a kind of "ripple" in the wave form.
-The harmonically distorted wave form circulates as wasted heat energy in the power line, as well as in wall sockets, electrical wiring in the building, and in distribution transformers along the power line.
-This problem of harmonic distortion and wasted heat energy grows as additional switching power supplies are connected to and draw power from a power line.
+The harmonically distorted wave form circulates as wasted heat energy in the power line, as well as in wall sockets, electrical wiring in the building, and in distribution transformers along the power from a power line.
 A large enough number of switching power supplies drawing power from a line without power factor correction will result in: (i) a significant uncompensated loss of electrical power (in the form of heat) to the electrical utility company; (ii) potential damage to power lines and transformers caused by excessive heat; and (iii) "dirty" electrical power for "downstream" consumers of electricity.
 A low power factor is generally not a problem for the piece of electronic equipment itself served by the switching power supply.